 In addition to the information available at recycling.dominos.com, Domino’s® continues to advocate for pizza box recycling through customer outreach, social media amplification, and presentations to industry coalitions like the American Pizza Community (APC).
 Domino’s® is dedicated to not only supporting the circular economy through responsible packaging, but also by encouraging consumers to recycle.

 By partnering with WestRock to provide a scannable code on your branded pizza box, you can link consumers directly to your own branded Scan.
 Learn.
 Recycle.
 Portal where they can access their local pizza box recycling guidelines.

 Pizza boxes are made of high-quality corrugated paper, which can be recycled at least seven times. -American Forest & Paper Association (AF&PA)

 AF&PA member companies representing 94 percent of the total annual U.S. old corrugated containers (OCC) consumption accept pizza boxes. -AF&PA

 Debunking the Myth

 Debunking the myth about pizza box recycling

-To combat the misconception that corrugated pizza boxes aren’t recyclable due to residual grease and cheese in the box, our Research & Development (R&D) team conducted a study using material from one of our single stream material recovery facilities (MRFs).
-The American Forest & Paper Association (AF&PA) validated our findings, which concluded that typical amounts of residual grease and cheese doesn’t impact the quality of the recycled fiber.
-Remember, the next time you get pizza, don’t trash the box!
-Remove any food from the box and put it in the recycling bin instead.
+To combat misconceptions around pizza box recycling due to the presence of residual grease and cheese in the box, WestRock conducted a study using material from one of our single-stream material recovery facilities.
+The AF&PA validated our findings, which concluded that typical amounts of residual grease and cheese don’t impact the quality of the recycled fiber.
+So, remember, the next time you get pizza, don’t trash the box!
+Remove any food from inside and put it in the recycling bin instead.